 Are you tired of throwing back delicious Red Snapper and other great eating fish because the season is closed?
 The Anglers Envy Team is as well!
-We are proud to introduce a method of fishing that not only puts top table fare in your cooler, but also introduces many of you to a new highly effective technique of fishing known as deep dropping.
-This method of fishing in the deep waters off of Port Canaveral renders some of the best table fare possible in depths starting near 700 feet.
+We are proud to introduce a method of fishing that not only puts top table fare in your cooler, but also introduces many of you to a new highly effective technique of fishing known as deep dropping or deep drop fishing.
+This deep drop fishing method is fishing in the deep waters off of Port Canaveral renders some of the best table fare possible in depths starting near 700 feet.

 Your day will start out by boarding our comfortable and clean 33-foot custom Stuart Angler at Blue Points Marina in Port Canaveral.
 We will travel east headed for the beautiful purple and blue waters of the Gulf Stream.
 This is a great time to take in the beautiful scenery such as dolphins, turtles, and flying fish.